GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 If your program uses a matrix or a set of column vectors to hold data and you wish to use such data in a GMT module, you must first create a GMT_MATRIX (for matrices) or GMT_VECTOR (for vectors) to hold your arrays.
-Use GMT_Create_Data_ to make the empty containers, then use GMT_Put_Matrix_ and GMT_Put_Vector_ to hook up your own allocated arrays.
-The functions GMT_Set_Matrix_ and GMT_Set_Vector_ may be helpful in specifying the dimensions of your data to GMT.
+In this situation you must pass ``dim`` with the final dimensions of your rows and columns when you call GMT_Create_Data_ to make the empty containers.
+You can then use GMT_Put_Matrix_ and GMT_Put_Vector_ to hook up your own allocated arrays.
 It is then these containers that you will pass to GMT via *virtual files*.
+For receiving output from GMT it is normal to simply use Open_VirtualFile and have GMT allocate the space needed.
+However, if you want the result to be written to your own arrays or matrix then you must call GMT_Create_Data yourself with mode = GMT_IS_OUTPUT and specify the dimensions of your array, then (as for input) assign your memory to the container using GMT_Put_Matrix_ or GMT_Put_Vector_.
+Finally, if you also need to pass record of strings then see GMT_Put_Strings_ and GMT_Get_Strings_.

 Open a virtual file (memory location)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~